-Salem Beach near Runaway Bay is perhaps not much of a swimming beach but is worth a visit if you’re dining at the moderately expensive restaurant which has made it popular– Sharkies Seafood.
+Salem Beach near Runaway Bay is perhaps not much of a swimming beach but is worth a visit if you’re dining at the restaurant which has made it popular– Sharkies Seafood.
 Sharkies is located on Salem Beach and what they lack in speed, they make up in deliciousness by producing seafood that’s comparable to all the great seafood eateries in and around the corporate area with which I’m familiar.
 Besides, if you time your visit near to sunset, the setting is glorious.
 With that, let’s talk about:

 The Salem Public Beach sign isn’t visible from the A1 main road so instead look out for the Sharkies Seafood Restaurant sign.
 You’ll see the sign on the right of the road about 3 minutes after passing the landmark signs for Laughlands Great and Little Rivers, coming from the direction of St. Ann’s Bay.
 The beach has decent free restrooms but that’s about it in way of facilities.
 Also, like my previous public beach entries on this blog, Salem Beach is free in that there’s no admission cost.